mrocklin/thesis/computations-software.md

 \label{fig:copy}
 \end{figure}

-To encode this information about memory location we expand our model so that each variable is both a mathematical SymPy term and a unique identifier, usually a Python string.
-This method supports a new class of transformations to manage inplace computations.
+To encode this information about memory location we expand our model so that each variable is both a mathematical SymPy term and a unique token identifier, usually a Python string.
+This method supports a new class of transformations to manage the inplace computations common throughout BLAS/LAPACK.

 #### Fortran Code Generation

-From such a directed acyclic graph we can generate readable low-level code.
-We focus on Fortran 90.
+From such a directed acyclic graph we can generate readable low-level code; in particular we focus on Fortran 90.
 Each atomic computation contains a method to print a string to execute that computation given the correct parameter names.
 We traverse the directed acyclic graph to obtain variable names and a topological sort of atomic computations.
 Generating Fortran code from this stage is trivial.

 #### Extensibility